ArtBlocks/artblocks-docs/creator-onboarding/curated-checklist.md

 * Once mint #0 and the features script are in place, Art Blocks will work with you to schedule/announce your curated release.
 * Curated releases will include an artist feature with a Q&A to be gathered following scheduling.
+* Curated artists will also have an artist channel created in Discord.
+To pin messages in your artist channel, you must enable two-factor authentication within User Settings > My Account in Discord.

 ## Unpausing